Prince-Cabalo/cabalo_lib/README.md

-# Library System with JWT
+# Library System with JSON WEB TOKEN

-A simple library management system utilizing JSON Web Tokens (JWT) for secure access.
-This project allows users to manage books and authors while maintaining security with token rotation, ensuring each token is single-use.
+This library management system uses JSON Web Tokens (JWT) to provide secure and streamlined access to a book and author database.
+With each user action, a new single-use token is issued, ensuring maximum security and preventing token reuse.
+The system supports a full range of management features, allowing users to safely add, update, view, and delete entries from the library catalog.

 ## Table of Contents
 - [Overview](#overview)